TomasTillmann/csharp-advanced-notes/notes.md

 * in C, it can make more, but it is too complex for real life programs
 * we should be careful using conversions

 # Generic methods
+* adds functionality to some family of objects
+* one implementation can be used by many objects (better than copy paste or huge switch)

 ```cs
 T f<T>(T t1, T t2) {